 Freight transport is important for the economy.
-Freight transport volumes are directly coupled to the gross domestic product [14, 38, 46], and thus economic growth goes hand-in-hand with an increase in transported goods.
+Freight transport volumes are directly coupled to the gross domestic product [14, 38, 46], and thus economic growth goes hand in hand with an increase in transported goods.
 Road freight transport is an integral component in the freight transport system mainly due to its large flexibility, with the majority of destinations directly accessible by road [3].

-In order to sustain current or increasing levels of road freight transport, major challenges have to be overcome.
-One challenge is that road infrastructure reaches its limits in many heavily populated areas resulting in economic losses due to congestion [18, 48].
+To sustain current or increasing levels of road freight transport, major challenges have to be overcome.
+One challenge is that road infrastructure reaches its limits in many heavily populated areas, resulting in economic losses due to congestion [18, 48].
 Building more infrastructure is costly and in many cases not feasible.
-Another major challenge is that road transport largely relies on fossil fuels which results in problematic levels of emissions, most notably greenhouse gases.
-The transport sector accounts for 18 % of all man-made $\rm CO_2$ emissions globally with levels growing quicker than other in sectors [18, 38].
+Another major challenge is that road transport largely relies on fossil fuels, which results in problematic levels of emissions, most notably greenhouse gases.
+The transport sector accounts for 18% of all manmade CO_2 emissions globally, with levels growing quicker than other in sectors [18, 38].